Montbretia is a nice perennial that is making a true comeback in our gardens.

 - Bring the pots in if your montbretia are grown in pots or garden boxes.

 Leaves are a beautiful luscious green while its flowers grant us with warm, shimmering colors ranging from yellow to red and orange.

-Particularly easy to care for, it even resists mild winter frosts, as long as they aren’t too cold, 23°F (-5°C), nor don’t last too long.
+Particularly easy to care for, it even resists mild winter frosts, as long as they aren’t too cold, 23°F (-5°C).
+It’s also important they don’t last too long.

 Certain varieties are even hardy down to 5°F (-15°C) if the soil isn’t waterlogged in winter.

-To optimize its lifespan, offer it bulb plant organic fertilizer every year after the blooming and regularly split the bulbs, since their multiplying can quickly make the plant seem invasive.
+To optimize its lifespan, offer it bulb plant organic fertilizer every year after the blooming.
+Regularly split and thin the bulbs, since their multiplying can quickly make the plant seem invasive.